Library Induction Tours

 The library provides a range of library skills for academic study on critical reading, searching abstracting and indexing databases, e.g. Pubmed, Web of Science, Jstor, etc, presentation practice, time management, proof reading, referencing and Zotero.
 All classes will be delivered in person.
 To book a place at these workshops please visit the booking calendar or view the session timetable.
 If you are able to book a place, this helps us to send out session materials in advance.
 Alternatively just turn up on the day.

 Learn more about how to read academic literature and improve your note-taking skills.
 Explore reading techniques, article structures and productive reading, while also discovering methods you can use to tackle your weekly readings.

 Information searching workshops are available for all students.
 Each session will provide advanced search tips that will save you time when searching for information and relevant journal articles using Cambridge’s electronic resources.
 At the end of the workshop you will be able to:

 - Understand the hierarchy of research material, ie. textbooks, edited books, conference proceedings, research journals, systematic reviews, clinical trials/randomized controlled trials

 - Be able to select the correct online resources for your subject, especially abstracting and indexing databases ie. Pubmed, Jstor, British Humanities Index, Web of Science, Cochrane Library

-- Devise search strategies to use in the above online resources ie. string searching, thesaurus searching, pico searching
+- Devise search strategies to use in the above online resources ie. string searching, thesaurus searching

 - Use alternative terminology